Kateřina Siniaková: Junior years

-Professional career

-2012–14: Debut, and first WTA doubles title
+2012–14: First WTA Tour doubles title

 She began playing on the ITF Women's Circuit in the Czech Republic in June 2012.
 There in a doubles competition, she won her first ITF title.
 She then made big progress in 2013.
 She started outside top 1000 in both singles and doubles, but finished year inside top 200 in singles and top 300 in doubles.
 In March 2013, she won her first ITF singles title at the $10k Frauenfeld, defeating Kathinka von Deichmann in the three sets.
 Two weeks later, Siniaková made her debut on the WTA Tour in the qualifying draw of Miami Open.
 She passed qualifying defeating Mandy Minella and Alexa Glatch, but then lost a three-set encounter with Garbiñe Muguruza in the first round of the main draw.
 In November 2013, she reached her first major ITF final at the $75k Sharm El Sheikh event in doubles, but lost alongside Anna Morgina.

-At the 2014 Australian Open, she made her Grand Slam debut after passing qualifications, but then lost to Zarina Diyas in the first round of the main draw.
+At the 2014 Australian Open, she made her major debut, after passing qualifying but then lost to Zarina Diyas in the first round of the main draw.
 In July 2014, she won her first match on WTA Tour at the İstanbul Cup defeating Julia Glushko in the first round.
 Nearly after that, she reached her first WTA doubles final at the Silicon Valley Classic alongside Paula Kania, but they lost to Garbiñe Muguruza and Carla Suárez Navarro.
 She then went one step further, winning her first WTA doubles title at the Tashkent Open, partnering Aleksandra Krunić.
 Right after that she made her top 100 debut in doubles.
-In October 2014, she reached singles semifinals of the Premier-level Kremlin Cup.
-She lost her semifinal match against Anastasia Pavlyuchenkova.
-This brought her into the top 100 in singles, and a week later she won the titke at the $50k Open Nantes, defeating Ons Jabeur.
+In October 2014, she reached singles semifinals of the Premier-level Kremlin Cup but lost her match against Anastasia Pavlyuchenkova.
+This brought her into the top 100 in singles, and a week later, she won the title at the $50k Open Nantes Atlantique defeating Ons Jabeur.
 She finished year with another title at the Open de Limoges, alongside Renata Voráčová.